cicsdev/cics-async-api-credit-card-application-example/doc/Async vs Sequential processing.md

 The source code for this example is available in full on [GitHub][github], where you'll find our two parent programs, `ASYNCPNT` and `SEQPNT`, and instructions for running them from a CICS terminal.
 Rather than do a step-by-step tutorial, in this article we're going to examine how they differ, and how a few small architecture changes can make a massive difference to your response times.

-This particular example simulates a real-world scenario: a customer applies for a credit card, and an automated program kicks off to check their name, details, and history as part of the application process.
+This particular example simulates a real-world scenario: a customer applies for a credit card, and a program kicks off to check their name, details, and history.
+Each check has its own program and associated transaction in CICS: `SEQPNT` calls the involved programs using `EXEC CICS LINK`, and `ASYNCPNT` uses the new `EXEC CICS RUN TRANSID` command.
+The child programs take the same amount of time to complete in both `ASYNCPNT` and `SEQPNT`, but `ASYNCPNT` finishes in roughly half the time thanks to the asynchronous API.

+**What `ASYNCPNT` looks like**

 ![Credit card application architecture](credit card application architecture.png)